-English Poor Laws in the 1500s allowed the placement of poor children into indentured service until they became adults.
-This practice was imported to the United States and was the beginning of placing children into foster homes.
-Even though indentured service permitted exploitation, it was an improvement over almshouses where children did not learn and were exposed to unsanitary conditions and abusive caretakers.
+English Poor Laws in the 1500s allowed for the placement of poor children into indentured service until they became adults.
+This practice was imported to the United States and marked the beginning of placing children into foster homes.
+Even though indentured service permitted exploitation, it was an improvement over almshouses where children didn't learn a trade and were exposed to unsanitary conditions and abusive caretakers.

 At this time, children were placed into these homes because their parents or guardians were deceased rather than because they had been abused in their home, as child abuse was largely socially accepted and legal.
 Today, foster children are usually removed from a home due to abuse rather than because they were orphaned.
 For more information, see the Child Abuse Background and History article.

 In 1853, Charles Loring Brace, a minister, founded the Children's Aid Society in New York City.
 Brace saw many immigrant children sleeping in the streets.
 Mr. Brace started the Orphan Train Movement were over 150,000 orphaned children in New York City were sent by train to farms across the country, primarily in the Midwest.
 Once sent to the farms, some children were treated with love and respect, while others were treated as slaves, were abused, and were often required to work long hours.
 Nevertheless, as the emphasis was on giving abandoned and abused children a family life, Brace's system became the foundation for today's foster care system.